nnirror/wax/README.md

 ## or
 Computes the logical OR of `input 1` `input 2`.

+## oscreceiver
+Receives OSC (Open Sound Control) messages over a network connection and outputs the first numeric argument as a signal.

+**NOTE:** This device requires an OSC-to-Websocket bridge server to be running on your local machine.
+The bridge server receives OSC messages and transmits them to the browser over a WebSocket connection.
+The `js/oscWebsocketBridge.js` file is a working example based in NodeJS that receives OSC UDP messages on port 5813 and transmits them to the browser.
+- `OSC Address`: the OSC address pattern to listen for (e.g., "/control", "/synth/freq").
+If no forward slash is provided at the beginning, one will be automatically added.
+- When an OSC message is received matching the specified address, the first numeric argument is output as a signal.
+- The connection will automatically reconnect if the WebSocket connection is lost.

 ## overdrive
 Overdrives `input` by `amount`, which expects a range of floats 0 - 1.
 Higher `amount` values produce more distortion.